Let's drift again

 It is to be hoped that this event will remain in the program for many years to come, even if the increasingly warmer weather even in the Lungau, supposedly the coldest place in Austria, raises some doubts.
 But to all Pistenclub fans: as long as it goes, take the opportunity, it is an efficient and fun experience, where you can gain for your own driving technique and expand the feeling for the vehicle balance quite decisively.

+We thank you for the report and reward it with a trackday voucher.
 Are you also interested in a publication in our club magazine and on our website and would like to receive a voucher for it?
-Then simply send your suggestion by mail to
+Then simply send your suggestion by e-mail to